ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm9ph_transformation/uz_pmsm9ph_transformation.rst

 Ninephase VSD and Park tranformation IP-Core
 ============================================

+- There is a nine-phase and a six-phase IP-core.
+The nine-phase version of the IP-core was created first and is explained here.
+Everything that is stated here, also applies to the six-phase IP-core, which works in the same way (e.g. drivers, general usage and interfaces).
 - Applies nine-phase VSD transformation to input and Park transformation to only alpha and beta values
 - Performs respective inverse transformation
 - Input interface is PL-only